 The finest temporal resolution at which bathymetric and morphological data are reported is the endDate, a single date on which survey data were collected.
-Bathymetric and morphological surveys are conducted at each lake and river site once every five years.
-Should an extreme event result in significant changes in water level, morphology, or habitat, an additional survery may be conducted once safe conditions allow.
+Bathymetric and morphological surveys are conducted at each lake and non-wadeable stream site once every five years.
+Should an extreme event result in significant changes in water level, morphology, or habitat, an additional survey may be conducted following a request, once safe conditions allow.